-One solution is cultivating and caring for indoor plants.
-Plants can make beautiful additions to any space, plus you can support small plant shops that now have to rely on online sales.
-We know it can be a little intimidating choosing what to buy, especially if you’re inexperienced, which is why we reached out to some plant experts for advice on the easiest plants to take care of.
+We know it can be a little intimidating choosing what to buy, especially if you’re inexperienced, which is why we reached out to plant experts for advice on the easiest plants to take care of.

 “Indoor plants are an easy way to add color, texture, and dimension to a space,” says Erin Marino, director of brand marketing at The Sill.
 Plus, studies have shown how indoor plants can be beneficial to your overall health and reduce stress.
 “Checking in on my houseplants is my form of weekly meditation,” Marino says.
 “It feels great to disconnect from a screen, be it my computer, phone or TV — and reconnect with nature.”

-If you’re looking to add some green to your home, there’s a few things you should check before you buy.
+If you’re looking to add a new plant or two, there’s a few things you should check before you buy.
 Beginner-level indoor plants can survive with natural light from a window and infrequent watering, but you’ll want to make sure you find the right plant for your space.
 “Indoor plants are generally sized by the diameter of their nursery grow pot,” Marino says.
 “A ‘4-inch snake plant’ isn’t a snake plant that’s 4 inches tall, but a snake plant that comes in a 4-inch-wide grow pot.”

 Summer Rayne Oakes, author of “How to Make a Plant Love You” and host of YouTube channel “Plant One On Me,” also stresses the importance of finding the perfectly sized plant.
 “If you’re just buying plants because they ‘look good’ then they are less likely to survive,” she says.
 If you have pets, you should also check the ASPCA site to see if a given plant is pet-friendly.